wqeqwqeq/Sublime_Teradata_Plugin/README.md

 7. Short cut to select current query and format current query (where cursor stop)
 8. Can also be extended if onboarding with snowflake, EDL (As long as we can use python to query from local)
 9. Never need to login and autosave query, no need to worry when close file
-10. User can set a timeout to stop query takes super long, or if VPN is not on
+10. User can set a timeout to stop query takes super long

 ## Install
 There are many ways to install, in one word is git clone this package in your sublime package folder, you can open your sublime package folder thru preferences==>"Browse Pakcages"